Serving all people by providing personalized health and wellness through exemplary care, education and research.

 During a physical exam, the doctor checks for signs of a heart problem such as a heart murmur.
 This is an extra noise caused when blood doesn’t flow smoothly through the heart.
-If a heart problem is suspected, your child will be referred to a pediatric cardiologist.
+If your child's healthcare provider suspects a heart problem, he or she will refer you to a pediatric cardiologist.
 This is a doctor who diagnoses and treats heart problems in children.
 To check for AS, the following tests may be done:

 Mild or moderate AS usually requires no treatment.
-But regular visits with a cardiologist are needed.
+But your child will need regular visits with a cardiologist.
 This is to make sure that narrowing at or near the valve doesn’t worsen over time.

 Severe or critical AS requires treatment.
-Medications may be prescribed to help relieve symptoms.
-Further treatment will be needed to relieve the obstruction to blood flow.
+Your child's doctor may give medications to keep the ductus arteriosus open until a procedure can be done.
+He or she may also prescribe other medicines to help relieve symptoms.
+Further treatment will be needed to relieve the blockage to blood flow.
 The valve can be opened with a procedure called balloon valvuloplasty.
-Or, the valve can be repaired or replaced with heart surgery.
+This procedure is done during cardiac catheterization.
+A balloon at the tip of the catheter is inflated to widen the valve opening.
+Or, the valve can be repaired or replaced with open heart surgery.
 Your child’s condition will be evaluated and the cardiologist will discuss treatment options with you.

-All treatment options for AS are palliative (relieve symptoms).
+All treatment options for AS are done to relieve symptoms.
 This means that the aortic valve is not repaired and will always be abnormal.
 Further problems with the valve may occur again in the future.

 After treatment, most children with AS can be active.
 The level and extent of physical activity will vary with each child.
-Certain contact sports, such as football, may need to be avoided.
+He or she may need to avoid certain contact sports, such as football.
 Check with the cardiologist about what activities are appropriate for your child.

-Regular follow-up visits with the cardiologist are needed for the rest of your child’s life.
-This is to make sure the valve doesn’t become obstructed again or have too much leakage.
+Your child will need regular follow-up visits with the cardiologist for the rest of his or her life.
+This is to make sure the valve doesn’t become blocked again or leak too much.
 Children with valve replacements are more likely to need further surgery in the future.

-A bicuspid aortic valve has two leaflets instead of three.
+A bicuspid aortic valve has 2 leaflets instead of 3.
 The leaflet tissue may also be abnormally thick.
 This defect may or may not cause AS, so symptoms aren’t always obvious.
 It can often go undetected into adulthood.
-If the problem is diagnosed in childhood, treatment is only needed if the valve worsens over time.
-But a child with a bicuspid aortic valve is still at risk of infective endocarditis.
-So antibiotics may need to be taken before your child has surgery or dental work.
+If the problem is diagnosed in childhood, treatment is only needed if the valve blockage worsens over time, or if the part of the aorta above the valve (aortic root) becomes too enlarged.
+A child with a bicuspid aortic valve may be at higher risk of infective endocarditis.
 Even if the diagnosis is not made until adulthood, the valve may require replacement later in life.